dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

 Performs a tail call, which happens when a return statement has a single function call as the expression, e.g. return foo(bar).
 A tail call results in the function being interpreted within the same call frame as the caller - the stack is replaced and then a 'goto' executed to start at the entry point in the VM.
 Only Lua functions can be tailcalled.
 Tailcalls allow infinite recursion without growing the stack.

-Like '``OP_CALL``', register R(A) holds the reference to the function object to be called.
-B encodes the number of parameters in the same manner as a '``OP_CALL``' instruction.
+Like ``OP_CALL``, register R(A) holds the reference to the function object to be called.
+B encodes the number of parameters in the same manner as a ``OP_CALL`` instruction.

 C isn’t used by TAILCALL, since all return results are significant.
 In any case, Lua always generates a 0 for C, to denote multiple return results.

 Examples
 --------
-An '``OP_TAILCALL``' is used only for one specific return style, described above.
+An ``OP_TAILCALL`` is used only for one specific return style, described above.
 Multiple return results are always produced by a tail call.
 Here is an example:

 ::